 ...

-(d) Make available on a website up-to-date information on the characteristics of their ATDM systems (minimum information to be provided is given in Appendix 2.2.31) and a user interpretation guide for ATDM products (Attachment 2.2.5).
+(d) Make available on a website up-to-date information on the characteristics of their ATDM systems (minimum information to be provided is given in Appendix 2.2.31) and a user interpretation guide for ATDM products.

 APPENDIX 2.2.29.
-MANDATORY LIST OF NON-NUCLEAR ENVIRONMENTAL EMERGENCY RESPONSE
+MANDATORY PRODUCTS AND GENERAL RULES FOR DISPLAYING PRODUCTS (NON-NUCLEAR)

-The following list of mandatory non-nuclear responses shall be provided:
+1. The following mandatory non-nuclear products shall be provided: